MizukiBelhi/ErenshorCoop/README.md

   - When connecting or hosting you are required to re-summon for other players to see it.

 ## Known Bugs
-- There's an issue with xp gain when in group, we're still working on figuring out what's causing this.
-In the meantime, make sure the party leader actually does enough damage.
+- Other players have sim chat behaviour
+- There is a small game bug where sometimes when a player attacks an enemy with a spell, they will not get aggroed.

 ## Mention Worthy
 - Skin Colors are not correctly applied (game bug).
 - Interpolation is currently turned off.
 Expect some lagginess if you're connecting over long distances.
-- Each player requires around ~10kb/s upload.
+- Each player requires around ~20kb/s upload.
-- The host will need around ~40kb/s upload per player.
+- The host will need around ~60kb/s upload per player.

 ## Usage
 When in-game, use the UI that opens when pressing escape or alternatively: